 It goes as far as the Costa Tropical of Granada province to the east, southwards towards Gibraltar to the west.

-All the major resorts such as Fuengirola, Torremolinos and Benalmadena, and, of course, Marbella are located there.
+All the major resorts, such as Fuengirola, Torremolinos and Benalmadena, and Marbella are located there.

-This stretch of the Spanish coast has a very international feel, with visitors and residents from all over the world.
+This stretch of the Spanish coast has a very international feel, with visitors and residents worldwide.
 It also makes Malaga a very busy city.